flatironinstitute/nemos/CONTRIBUTING.md

 As mentioned previously, each feature in `nemos` is worked on in a separate branch.
 This allows multiple people developing multiple features simultaneously, without interfering with each other's work.
 To create your own branch, run the following from within your `nemos` directory:

-> [!NOTE]  Below we are checking out the `development` branch.
-In terms of the `nemos` contribution workflow cycle, the `development` branch accumulates a series of
+> [!NOTE]
-> changes from different feature branches that are then all merged into the `main` branch at one time (normally at the time of a release) :D
+> Below we are checking out the `development` branch.
+In terms of the `nemos` contribution workflow cycle, the `development` branch accumulates a series of changes from different feature branches that are then all merged into the `main` branch at one time (normally at the time of a release).

 ```bash
 # switch to the development branch on your local copy